-(1) Because the State calculates locality debt differently for certain localities (including New York City), the figures above may vary from those reported by such localities.
-In addition, this table excludes indebtedness of certain local authorities and obligations issued in relation to State lease-purchase arrangements.
-New York City 2008 data may be found in the Debt of New York City table on page 125.

-(2) New York City's debt outstanding has been revised as presented in the FY 2004 City Comptroller's Comprehensive Annual Financial Report.

-(3) Includes New York City capital leases obligations which were not reflected in previous years.
-Includes bonds issued by the Dormitory Authority of the State of New York for education, health and courts capital projects, the Samurai Funding Corporation and other long-term financing leases which will be repaid from revenues of the City or revenues that would otherwise be available to the City if not needed for debt service.

-(4) Outstanding bonded debt shown includes bonds issued by the localities and certain debt guaranteed by the localities and excludes capital lease obligations (for localities other than New York City), assets held in sinking funds and certain amounts available at the start of a fiscal year for redemption of debt.
-Starting in 2001, debt for other localities includes

-(5) Does not include the indebtedness of certain localities that did not file annual financial reports with the Comptroller.
+- (1) Because the State calculates locality debt differently for certain localities (including New York City), the figures above may vary from those reported by such localities.
+In addition, this table excludes indebtedness of certain local authorities and obligations issued in relation to State lease-purchase arrangements. - (2) New York City's debt outstanding has been revised as presented in the FY 2004 City Comptroller's Comprehensive Annual Financial Report. - (3) Includes New York City capital leases obligations which were not reflected in previous years.
+Includes bonds issued by the Dormitory Authority of the State of New York for education, health and courts capital projects, the Samurai Funding Corporation and other long-term financing leases which will be repaid from revenues of the City or revenues that would otherwise be available to the City if not needed for debt service. - (4) Outstanding bonded debt shown includes bonds issued by the localities and certain debt guaranteed by the localities and excludes capital lease obligations (for localities other than New York City), assets held in sinking funds and certain amounts available at the start of a fiscal year for redemption of debt.
+Starting in 2001, debt for other localities includes Installment Purchase Contracts. - (5) Does not include the indebtedness of certain localities that did not file annual financial reports with the Comptroller.